danbaryak/taskman/README.md

 taskman
 =======

 A simple application for hierarchical task management.
+Still in very early development stages.
+Working demo can be found in http://tasks.memaps.me